When a new toy line becomes successful, there are usually a bunch of cheaper copies created

 Diva,

 Dana, Dee Dee and Derek.
-The dolls came with a fashion, a microphone, socks, shoes,
+The dolls came with a fashion, shoes, a microphone,

-a sheet of cardboard prints, iron-on decal, and the females also had a hairpiece,
+a sheet of cardboard prints, an iron-on decal, and the females also had a hairpiece,

-cassette which all included the same songs "The Rockers Theme", "Dressin' Up",
+cassette which included the songs "The Rockers Theme", "Dressin' Up",

 "Born With A Mike", and "Stretchin' It", only two of which were included in the